survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 One way to structure React projects is to push components to directories which expose their code through a *index.js* file.
 Often that's just boilerplate code which you have to add for webpack to resolve correctly. [component-directory-webpack-plugin](https://www.npmjs.com/package/component-directory-webpack-plugin) has been designed to alleviate this problem and it allows you to skip *index.js* while performing lookups based on a naming convention.

-A separate tool known as [create-index](https://www.npmjs.com/package/create-index) is a different way to solve the same problem.
+[create-index](https://www.npmjs.com/package/create-index) provides a different way to solve the same problem.
 It literally generates those boilerplate *index.js* files to your project and keeps them up to date.

 ## Conclusion